 Before we move on, let me say that the importance of things such as eating right, getting plenty of rest, and exercising during this very dark time cannot be underestimated.

-But such things can be hard to achieve when you feel emotionally shattered, so this article will focus more on the psychology of romantic dissolution and how to cope with the distress that ensues.
+But such things can be hard to achieve when you feel emotionally shattered, so this article will focus more on the psychology of

 Specialized literature will tell you that social support is one of the three main coping mechanisms that predict one’s chances of post-breakup recovery (along with “emotional expression” and “account-making,” which we’ll get to in a bit).